jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Perkinsus Culturing.md

 	5. Clamp
 	6. Box of 0.22 um filter paper
 4. Place filter base into filtration flask
+5. Connect tubing into
-5. Place a 0.22 um filter paper onto
+6. Place a 0.22 um filter paper onto top of filter base
+7. Place glass filter funnel on filter base
+8. Use clamp to secure filter base and filter funnel
-6. Filter PCM through a 0.22 um filter into a sterile container
+9. Filter PCM through a 0.22 um filter into a sterile container
-7. Store sterile PCM in 4°C fridge
+10. Store sterile PCM in 4°C fridge

 Materials for inoculating Perkinsus strains into PCM:
 - *Perkinsus marinus* strains